 Product teams are hesitant in releasing a product hastily.
 Usually, when the process is manual, exhaustive testing is a part of the SDLC.
 Depending on the size of the testing team, the process can take a few days to many weeks.
 No firm can afford the inefficiency that comes with dedicating excess time to development.
 If you want to supercharge the process, Selenium automation testing is the way to go.
-Here are the key benefits of using Selenium testing tool.
+Here are the key benefits of using Selenium.

 Your users can visit your web application from any browser of their choice.
 Which is why it is important to ensure a cross browser compatible website.
 That way, you can ensure that your users are always experiencing a seamless UI, regardless of which browser they are using.
 The process to test your web application over different browsers is called cross browser testing and it can be nightmarish for manual testers as they may have to test over hundreds of browsers, every time a change is pushed into their web application.
-However, with Selenium testing tool you can automated browser testing.
+However, with Selenium you can automate browser testing.

-Selenium testing tool can help you perform browser automation across Mozilla Firefox, Opera, Safari, and Google Chrome, Microsoft Edge, and even the notorious Internet Explorer.
+Selenium webdriver can help you perform browser automation across Mozilla Firefox, Opera, Safari, and Google Chrome, Microsoft Edge, and even the notorious Internet Explorer.
 These are the major players in the browser wars.
 And a single open-source test automation framework ensuring compatibility with all of them, what more could one ask for?

 Selenium supports multiple programming languages providing the flexibility for any tester to get a grip over the test automation framework with ease.

 Continuous Integration & Continuous Delivery demand for a rapid and frequent delivery of a build's new releases.
 Now imagine yourself being in-charge of ensuring cross browser compatibility of your web-app manually after every build is passed through your CI/CD pipelines.
 We won't have to tell you how much bandwidth it might cost.
 Not to forget the probability of human error while doing so.
-With Selenium testing tool, there is a smarter way!
+With Selenium, there is a smarter way!

 Selenium automation can help you with performance, functional, and compatibility testing that is recurring in nature.
 It also facilitates quick debugging by giving almost instant feedback to the developers.